Precipitation

 2. Convectional Precipitation

 This type occurs when the sun heats the Earth's surface, causing warm, moist air to rise.
-As the air rises, it cools, condenses, and forms precipitation.
+As the moist air rises, it cools, condenses, and forms precipitation.

 • Common in: Equatorial regions with high temperatures and humidity.